Kerria lacca: Economy

 Millions of people are engaged in the farming of lac insects.
 At least half of lac production occurs in India, where about 20,000 metric tons of raw lac are produced annually.
 It is a versatile product used in a wide array of applications, and demand for it in many industries provides economic resources that filter down to rural tribes.
 In Vietnam, the introduction of K. lacca cultivation has brought economic recovery to impoverished mountain villages and has helped to revegetate deforested hillsides.
 Demand, while still strong, is shrinking over time, reducing the economic viability of lac growing.

 This species is also one of several similar insects used to produce a strong red dye historically used to color wool and silk.
 The dye originates in the hemolymph of the insect; the fluid analogous to blood.

 While K. lacca is the most commonly cultivated species in many areas, the related K. yunnanensis is the most widely used species in China.

 Lac dye

-Lac insects showing diverse body colours have been reported, they may show crimson or yellow body colours.
-Colour difference in lac insect is inherited as a unit character and crimson is dominant to yellow.
+Diverse body colors are reported, including crimson and yellow.
+Color differences are inherited as a unit character where crimson dominates to yellow.
 Wild type insect possesses crimson body colour due to the presence of a complex closely resembling water-soluble polyhydroxy-anthraquinones, collectively called lac dye.
 Apart from their usage in food and cosmetics, these anthraquinones also exhibit many pharmaceutical properties, including antibiotic, antiviral, antifeedant effect.
-A recent study has shown that the anthraquinone component of lac dye also possess antineoplastic or anticancer effects.
+A 2016 study has shown that the anthraquinone component of lac dye also possess antineoplastic or anticancer effects.

-It is proposed that lac insects employ polyketide pathway catalysed by polyketide synthase to produce laccaic acid D, a common precursor molecule for the biosynthesis of other lac dye constituents.
+It was suggested that lac insects employ polyketide pathway catalysed by polyketide synthase to produce laccaic acid D, a common precursor molecule for the biosynthesis of other lac dye constituents.
+In 2025, it was found that a yeast-like endosymbiotic organism was responsible for the synthesis of the dye.